 Mac is one of the few local old-time musicians who played regularly with the older generation of musicians so closely associated with the local style.
 In 1961 he began playing in the Virginia Carolina Ramblers, a group that included Fred Cockerham, Ambrose Lowe, Knuckles Nester, and Clyde Isaacs.
 Mac had heard Cockerham nearly twenty years earlier when they lived in the same community.
 Mac was one of the founding members of the Pine Ridge Boys with Earnest East, and he played with the infamous Camp Creek Boys, and with Earnest’s son, Scotty.
 Mac has played with most of the Surry County old-time musicians, including Tommy Jarrell, Kyle Creed, Benton Flippen, and Verlen Clifton.

-Mac performs with the Round Peak Ramblers along with fiddler Erika Godfrey, banjo player Steven Mac Snow, mandolin player Mike Snow, and bass player Gray Bryant.
-He plays a little banjo, but he usually plays guitar and sings.
-He plays guitar with a thumb and finger pick.
-He owns a home improvement business, but he finds lots of time to play music.
-He is available for performances with a full string band.
-He often plays dances, parties, schools, universities, and festivals.
+In later years, Mac performed with the Round Peak Ramblers along with fiddler Erika Godfrey, banjo player Steven Mac Snow, mandolin player Mike Snow, and bass player Gray Bryant.
+He played a little banjo, but he usually played guitar and sang.
+He played guitar with a thumb and finger pick.